recursivefunk/blockflow/README.md

 blockflow -s path/to/src
 ```

 The above generates the documentation in the default directory.
 The docs generated are very wireframey and should probably be styled according to your liking.
-To learn more about available options just type the command itself
+To learn more about available options read below or just type the command itself with no options

 ```
 blockflow